ciglenecki/lumen-audio/README.md

 Experiments: https://docs.google.com/spreadsheets/d/1DK04mzl79wB_NNKNJFpf8HrG24TvEzwpreovirgSjGY/edit?usp=sharing

 ## Notes

-### Meet 2 (2023-03-11, sub)

 Tasks:

-- [ ] include relabeled data and retrained some model to check performance boost (make sure to pick a model which already works)
+- [ ] check the assumption that label instrument is present thought the whole audio (check n=200 samples and check how many occourances)
+- [ ] create random classifier
+  - [ ] best accuracy = all zeros
+  - [ ] best f1 = randomly mark 2-4 instruments as True
+  - [ ] best recall = all ones
 - [ ] implement audio and spectrogram normalization
 - [ ] include files which are NOT instruments
-- [ ] download non instrument audio files and write data loader which are NOT instruments (@matej)
 - [ ] create eval script which will caculate ALL metrics for the whole dataset
+- [ ] add method to save augmented examples to a new dataset.
+We need this for pretraining
-- [ ] try MFCC instead of spectrogram
+- [ ] implement chunking of the audio in inference and perform multiple forward pass
+- [ ] add tripplet loss or (classification + perceptual distance)

 Low priority tasks:
 - [ ] convert all augmentations so they happen on the GPU
 - [ ] make sure augmetantions happen in batch
 - [ ] attempt error analysis by looking where the gradients are large

-Matej:

 - [ ] compare Mirko's wavelet transform with scipy's native transformation
   - run experiments in both cases
+- [ ] reserach the BEATs model and incorporate it to the existing training structure as fast as possible so we get concrete results.
+BEATs links are down below.
+- [ ] think about and reserach what happens with variable sampling rate and how can we avoid issues with time length change

+Matej:

+- [ ] add more augmentations
+- [ ] check if wavelet works
-- [ ] check AST edge cases (0.1 sec, 30 sec)
+- [ ] check for all models edge cases (0.1 sec, 30 sec)
-- [ ] comapre batch size n=8 vs n=1 forward pass speed.
-We want to see if we can split the 8sec audio in 1sec sequences to perform forward pass fast
+- [ ] include relabeled data and retrained some model to check performance boost (make sure to pick a model which already works)
 - [ ] perform validation on Rep's corected dataset to check how many labels are correctly marked in the original dataset
   - check if all instruments are correct
   - check if at least one instrument is correct
-- [ ] check what's up with wav2vec2 padding
+- [ ] (???) check what's up with wav2vec2 padding (probably pad tokens)
+- [ ] download non instrument audio files and write data loader which are NOT instruments (@matej)

 Mirko:

-- [ ] finish experiments and interpretation of the wavelet transformation
+- [ ] validate that chunking is written well for our codebase
 - [ ] implement Fluffy on AST, multi-head
-- [ ] reserach the BEATs model and incorporate it to the existing training structure as fast as possible so we get concrete results.
-BEATs links are down below.
-- [ ] think about and reserach what happens with variable sampling rate and how can we avoid issues with time length change

 Ivan:

+- [ ] train  ResNeXt 50_32x4d on MelSpectrogram
+  - [ ] with no augmentations
-- [ ] implement spectrogram cropping and zero padding instead of resizing
+  - [ ] with augmentations
+  - [ ] (optional a lot of work because of Spark framework) with pretraining.
+Ping @matej if performance issues arise.
-- [ ] implement ResNeXt 50_32x4d
+- [ ] train  ResNeXt 50_32x4d on MFCC
+  - [ ] with no augmentations
+  - [ ] with augmentations
+  - [ ] pretraining
+- [ ] implement Fluffy nn.Module
+- [ ] use Fluffy on Torch CNN, multi-head

 Vinko: